Frequently Asked Questions About Counselling

 There have different therapists for different life challenges.
 We can help you decide what’s best for you.

 • Yes.
 Finding the right fit is important.
 If you’re not connecting with your current counsellor, we’ll support you in switching to someone else.
-There are no hard feelings—your comfort matters most.
+There are no hard feelings.
+Your comfort is what matters most.